Volvo 300 Series: Model chronology

-In 1985, the 300 Series received a major facelift.
-Amongst other small changes, (optionally body-colored) wrap-around bumpers with the indicator repeaters attached to them were fitted.
+In 1985, the 300 Series received a significant facelift.
+Other changes were (optionally body-coloured) wrap-around bumpers with integrated turn signal lights.
 The taillights were also redesigned.
 Instrumentation changed from Smiths units to VDO.
-The older Volvo redblock engines in the 360 were upgraded to the low friction B200 unit.
+The older Volvo "redblock" engines in the 360 were upgraded to the low-friction B200 unit.
 Capacities and outputs remained much the same.
-The carburettor version was designated B200K and the Bosch LE-Jet fuel-injected version is known as the B200E.
+The carburetor version was designated B200K, and the Bosch LE-Jet fuel-injected version is known as the B200E.

 A famous advertisement for the 300 series in the late 1980s saw a crash test dummy "come alive", and drive a 340 out of a second-floor factory window, nose-diving into the concrete ground.

 From 1987 on, incremental improvements in features and emissions control were made.
-The newly designed power steering from the new Volvo 480 became available as an option for the 1988 model year, while rust protection was improved with the increased use of galvanized steel.
+The newly designed power steering from the new Volvo 480 became available as an option for the 1988 model year, while rust protection was improved with the increased use of galvanised steel.
 Production of the 360 came to an end in 1990, while the 340 was discontinued in 1991, despite the fact it had supposedly been replaced by the Volvo 440 in 1987.
-The last ever car of the Volvo 300 series (a white Volvo 340) rolled off the production line on 13 March 1991, three years after the launch of the 400-series.
+The last car of the Volvo 300 series (a white Volvo 340) rolled off the production line on 13 March 1991, three years after the launch of the 400 series.

 Engines

-The 300 Series had a choice of three petrol engines; a 1.4, 1.7, and a 2.0-litre.
-The 1.4 litre B14 was a 72 PS Renault C-series OHV pushrod unit, and for the 360 there was the B200 (originally the earlier B19 version) 2.0-litre engine taken from the Volvo 240 with outputs varying from 95 bhp to 118 PS.
-A new Renault F-series 82 PS 1.7 litre petrol engine (designated the B172) was introduced in the 340 during the summer of 1985, following the range facelift, along with a 340 version of the saloon, which was only available with the new engine.
+The 300 Series had a choice of three petrol engines: a 1.4, 1.7, and a 2.0 L. The 1.4 L B14 was a 72 PS Renault C-series OHV pushrod unit, and for the 360 there was the B200 (originally the earlier B19 version) 2.0 L engine taken from the Volvo 240 with outputs varying from 95 bhp to 118 PS.
+A new Renault F-series 82 PS 1.7 L petrol engine (designated the B172) was introduced in the 340 during the summer of 1985, following the range facelift, along with a 340 version of the saloon, which was only available with the new engine.
 There was also a catalyzed version (B172K) available later on, with 75 PS.

 A diesel engine for the 340 developing 54 PS, was only available in select export markets and was added to the 340 models in 1984.
-This diesel was a Renault F-series (like the petrol 1.7), and was available with a 1.6 L naturally aspirated engine only - called the "D16" in Volvo's internal parlance.
-While these diesel models were never offered in the UK, they were offered in right-hand drive form in Ireland.
-In 1985 a 360 diesel was made available with the same exact mechanics.
-The diesel was discontinued in 1989, which is when a 1.3 L "tax special" was introduced for Finland, Italy, and Belgium.
-Volvo also experimented with LPG tanks, a feature available in 1979 with the Volvo 343 and 345, but they were limited in LPG availability.
+This diesel was a Renault F-series (like the petrol 1.7), and was available with a 1.6 L naturally aspirated engine only - called the "D16" in Volvo's internal jargon.
+While these diesel models were never offered in the UK, they were marketed with right-hand drive in Ireland.
+In 1985, a 360 diesel with the same mechanics was made available.
+The diesel was discontinued in 1989, when a 1.3 L "tax special" was introduced for Finland, Italy, and Belgium.
+Volvo also experimented with LPG tanks, a feature available in 1979 with the Volvo 343 and 345, but with limited LPG availability, sales were negligible.